clash-lang/clash-shockwaves/docs/howto/LUTS.md

 easier.
 To connect the instance of `Waveform` to that of `WaveformLUT`, it can be derived via `WaveformForLUT`.

-By default, `WaveformLUT` uses the standard `Generic`-based functions to create subsignals, but uses `Show` to determine the value.
+There are two ways to use `WaveformLUT`: you either create a static LUT, providing all translations yourself, or you create a generated LUT by providing a translation function.

-A LUT implementation requires two functions: `structureL` to provide the subsignal structure, and `translateL` to create the translation of a runtime value.
+A generated LUT implementation requires two functions:
+`structureL` to provide the subsignal structure, and `translateL` to create the translation of a runtime value.
+A static LUT simply needs a single LUT to be defined under `staticL`.

+By default, `WaveformLUT` creates a generated LUT.
+It uses the standard `Generic`-based functions to create subsignals, and `Show` to determine the value.

 > **Important:** Using LUTs has several drawbacks.
 Any miniscule change to the data type
 > will result in a completely new translation being stored, which is bad for container types